 Many people have difficulty with credit or other financial products or services, and some may feel shame or embarrassment because of their situation.
 When you discuss these problems, first be empathetic.
 Then try to suggest or discuss in clear terms how to avoid a similar situation in the future.
-Explain how to get help from the CFPB and other federal, state, or local agencies if they can't resolve problems with the financial services provider.5 problems.
-Through enforcement actions, the CFPB can require companies to refund money to customers when their consumer rights have been violated.
+Explain how to get help from the CFPB and other federal, state, or local agencies if they can't resolve problems with the financial services provider.

 The CFPB has already handled over 700,000 consumer complaints about a wide range of consumer financial products and services.
 Based on these complaints and research, the CFPB takes action to stop practices that are unfair, deceptive, abusive, or otherwise violate the law.
-In many cases, the CFPB partners with other federal agencies and state officials to address these
+In many cases, the CFPB partners with other federal agencies and state officials to address these problems.
+Through enforcement actions, the CFPB can require companies to refund money to customers when their consumer rights have been violated.

-5 You can also submit a complaint on behalf of the person you're helping.
+&lt;sup>5 You can also submit a complaint on behalf of the person you're helping.
 See Module 9: Protecting consumer rights for information on submitting a complaint to the CFPB and other authorities.